Coastal and Marine Ecosystems

 Active Societal Participation in Research and Education

-Through funding provided by the National Science Foundation (NSF), the NSF Synthesis Center, Active Societal Participation In Research and Education (ASPIRE), aims to cultivate a generation of geoscientists with the leadership knowledge and skills, scholarship, and material support to reframe and rebrand the geosciences (Atmospheric, Earth, Ocean and Polar Science) as socially relevant and, thereby, to broaden participation in these fields.
+Through funding provided by the National Science Foundation (NSF) the NSF program, Active Societal Participation In Research and Education (ASPIRE), aims to cultivate a generation of geoscientists with the leadership knowledge and skills, scholarship, and material support to reframe and rebrand the geosciences (Atmospheric, Earth, Ocean and Polar Science) as socially relevant and, thereby, to broaden participation in these fields.
 This generation of geoscientists will do so by bridging longstanding divides that impede access to and inclusion in the geosciences: between basic and applied science, between scholars in the academy and members of historically marginalized communities, and between the places where science is needed and the places where it is typically conducted.
 To bring about these types of change, we draw upon, refine, and institutionalize the working group model as the Mobile Working Group (MWG), directly referencing the need to move outside of the "ivory tower" and into the community.
 Led by a geoscientist with one foot in the academy and the other in the community - the Boundary Spanner - each MWG will focus on an environmental issue linked to a single community.
 ASPIRE will support multiple MWGs working across the geographic, ethnographic and "in practice" community space, as well as across the body of geoscience research and application.
-The center is collaborative effort between the following institutions:
+The program is collaborative effort between the following institutions:

 - California State University, Monterey Bay (Lead Institution)